stackerdude/watch_edition/Tech-Stack.md

 You should only need to work on files inside the ```client/``` directory if you are building a watch app.

+You'll be using these tools to build your watch app:
 - [Node.js](https://nodejs.org/en/) - Node.js
 - [SCSS](http://sass-lang.com/) - CSS Styling
 - [Jest](https://facebook.github.io/jest/) - Testing Framework